aaronbloomfield/ics/hws/hw-buffer.md

 ### Troubleshooting

-You are likely to run into prolems, which will probably be segmentation faults.
+You are likely to run into problems, which will probably be segmentation faults.
 Here are some ideas about how to solve that.

 Recall that g++ often leaves some extra space between the buffer and